-Moist and exploding with flavor.
+Quick and easy, moist and tender, plus bursting with BBQ with flavor.
 All in 30 minutes from refrigerator to table.
-Tasty BBQ chicken kabobs are now a weeknight meal the whole family will enjoy.
+These tasty BBQ chicken kabobs are now a weeknight meal the whole family will enjoy.

-Start by preheating your gas grill to medium high for most grills.
-You want your surface temperature 450-500 degrees.
-My super duper Weber this is medium.
+Start by preheating your gas grill to medium-high for most grills.
+You want your surface temperature of about 450°.
 Of course clean and oil the grill.

 Trim 2 skinless boneless chicken breast.
 Cut into 1-inch cubes or a little bigger.

 Mix with two teaspoons olive oil 1/2 teaspoon coarse salt and 1/4 teaspoon pepper.

 Thread on to skews.
 I like metal, but wood will do but you should soak them first.

 Place over direct heat and grill each side for 5-6 minutes before turning.
 Continue until internal temp of 155° or so.
 13-15 minutes total here.
 Now brush all sides with your favorite BBQ sauce.
 Cook another 2 minutes per side (4 minutes total) until nice color and an internal temperature of 165°.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!